-We had an excellent jungle adventure taking a boat with”Barefoot Panama” on Gatun Lake near Gamboa, Panama.
+We had an excellent jungle boat tour with “Barefoot Panama Tours” on Lake Gatun near Gamboa, Panama.
 This is part of the Panama Canal water complex.
-The Panama Canal is just 30 minutes from Panama City.
-It requires a vast rainforest watershed to feed water to it’s lock system which uses millions of gallons each day.
-For this reason the canal has to preserve it’s watershed, making for plentiful pristine rainforests.
-Ross our guide, was an extremely knowledgeable and engaging gentleman.
-He has an obvious love for nature, culture and history of the country which he shares in a very enthusiastic and entertaining manner.
-He picked us up in the morning from our apartment in Panama City, and before long I was in the enchanted splendor of the rainforest.
-Like a sunlit lingering daydream, I was drinking in beautiful, natural monkey sights and sounds.
-The capuchin monkeys covered the trees, carrying their babies with the large dominant male in the foreground, amongst the constant chattering and shrieks from his family as they leaped and climbed the vine-covered jungle forest, was a large dominant male.
+The Panama Canal is only 30 minutes north of Panama City.
+The canal requires a vast rainforest watershed to feed water to its lock system, which uses millions of gallons each day.
+For this reason the canal has to preserve its watersheds, making for plentiful pristine rainforests.
+Our guide Ross was a knowledgeable and engaging gentleman.
+He has a love of nature, culture and the history of the country of which he shares in a very enthusiastic and entertaining manner.
+He picked us up early in the morning from our apartment in Panama City and before long we were in the rainforest amongst the sights and sounds of the jungle.
+A Capuchin monkey tribe was all around us in the trees, some carrying their clinging babies.
+On prominent display in the foreground, amongst the constant chattering and shrieks from his family as they leaped and climbed the vine-covered jungle forest, was a large dominant male.
 Each group is usually between 15-30 monkeys.

-We stopped again to marvel at another large troop of tiny monkeys called Geoffrey’s Tamarin Monkey.It is found in Panama and Columbia.
-It is black and white with a red brownish nape and white triangles shape patch in front of it’s head.
-They chattered and danced in a large tree next to the water.I looked over and saw several smaller monkeys in a nearby bush.
+We stopped again to marvel at a large troop of tiny Geoffrey’s Tamarin Monkeys found in Panama and Columbia.
+They are black and white with a red, brownish nape with a white triangle shape patch on their forehead.
+They excitedly chattered and danced in an enormous tree next to our boat on the water, some coming for a brief visit on board.

-We saw numerous beautiful multicoloured iguanas large and small, and I heard the howler monkeys base tone in synchronicity close by.
+We saw many beautiful multicoloured iguanas both large and small while howler monkeys made their low basal calls close by.

 A young boy from the tribe picked us up at a unique spot.
 We got on the boat, and a could feel the heat, mist and steam from the forest amidst tropical bird sounds.
 A toucan flying with it’s significant long beak caught my eye.
 We arrived at the village for an extremely educational experience!

-I bought a beautiful colourful hand dyed sarong purple and pink and turquoise which I will always cherish.
+I bought a beautiful colourful hand dyed sarong purple and pink and turquoise and a basket which I will always cherish.

 My next blog will be about the expat beach town Coronado.
 From there we will go to El Valle, and then continue to travel the expat communities in Panama.